The Department of Asian Languages and Cultures (ALC) offers a graduate program in Asian Languages and Cultures, Chinese and Japanese.

 Included in the online application is the departmental supplemental application.
 Please indicate your degree option when filling out the supplemental application.

 2. Reasons for Graduate Study or Statement of Purpose.
 Please upload (PDF document preferred) your statement of purpose to your online application.

 3. Letters of Recommendation.
 Letters should be written in English by people qualified to judge the applicant's academic ability.
 There are no special forms for this.
 It will be the applicant’s responsibility to contact recommenders and ask them to submit the letters online at the Graduate School application website.

 4. GRE Scores.
 GRE scores are required for admission to the Japanese and Chinese programs.
 The Admissions Committee will accept GRE scores taken within the last five years.
 Send test scores to institution code 1846.
 There is no department code.

 5. English Proficiency Test Scores.
-Applicants, whose native language is not English, must follow the Graduate School’s guidelines for proof of English proficiency.
+Applicants with a native language other than English must follow the Graduate School’s guidelines for proof of English proficiency.

 Please note that non-native English speakers applying to the Japanese Linguistics program are still required to submit English proficiency test scores even if the applicant meets the Graduate School guidelines for meeting the English proficiency requirement.
 Although a waiver may be granted for applicants who meet the Graduate School's English proficiency requirement, please note that many fellowships and scholarships require English proficiency test scores.

-6. Academic Writing Sample or MA Thesis -(Ph.D applicants only).
-A MA thesis should be uploaded to the Graduate School on-line application if applying to a PH.D program.
-A significant academic paper can be submitted in lieu of an MA thesis if an MA thesis cannot be provided.
+6. Academic Writing Sample - (Ph.D. applicants only).
+An academic writing sample, or MA thesis, should be uploaded to the Graduate School on-line application if applying to a Ph.D. program.

 8. Copy of GRE scores